RubenPants/RobotSimulator2D/README.md

 ## TODO

-### Urgent

-* Create visualizations to show separate networks --> When saving blueprints, save network-image as well
-* Create visualization to show species-distribution together with averaged fitness

-### Others

 * Timing mechanics in `main.py`, possible to visualize this as well?
 * Automatic trigger to reset game and algorithm (e.g. also trigger training of algorithm) via control in main
 * NEAT and variants implementation: